 -

-The 2011 SB 736 Student Success Act addresses salary supplements for advanced degrees in the educator’s area of certification.
-The exact language reads as follows: “A District school board may not use advanced degrees in setting a salary schedule for instructional personnel or school administrators hired on or after July 1, 2011, unless the advanced degree is held in the individual’s area of certification and is only a salary supplement.”
+Senate Bill 7002 addresses salary supplements for advanced degrees in the educator’s area of certification.
+The exact language reads as follows: “A district school board may use advanced degrees in setting a salary schedule for instructional personnel or school administrators if the advanced degree is held in the individual’s area of certification.”

 What is Advanced Degree Pay?

-According to the State Law that became effective July 1, 2011, instructional employees that are new to the District or that are rehired after a break in service may receive pay for advanced degrees provided the degree is held in an area of certification on their Florida Teaching Certificate.
+Instructional employees may receive pay for advanced degrees provided the degree is held in an area of certification on their Florida Teaching Certificate.

 What if I am not instructional?